 How to Choose the Right Tags for your YouTube Videos

-Each video should have some “standard” tags that you use on all or most of your videos.
+Each video should have some standard tags that you use on all or most of your videos.
+Among these standard tags should be 1 for the name of your business or channel, and another of the title of your video.
 If you created content around Facebook or social media in general, you may use some industry-specific yet still general tags like Social Media Strategy or Facebook Tips.
 Then you’d search YouTube and add additional tags that relate to the specific topic of each video.
 That’s where your video research will come in to play.

 Here are several general Facebook video tags that I found to use: